 Picking a Location

-Introducing Your Dog to the Puppy Pen
+Introducing Your Pet to the Dog Room

-When your puppy pen is ready, it’s time to introduce your puppy to their new home.
+When your dog is ready, it’s time to introduce your pet to their new home.
 Now, this shouldn’t be a problem considering there will be a number of toys for them to play with.
 If that still doesn’t work, use treats.
 Once the puppy is happily playing with their toy or eating their treat, quietly leave for a couple of minutes.
 Come back without any fanfare and let the dog out.
 Continue this process while gradually increasing the amount of time you are gone.
 If your puppy does start to act up when you walk away, you could try a calming scent.
 They sell products specifically designed to release pheromones that will help your easily excitable god relax when you leave.

-Time Spent in Puppy Pen
+Time Spent in Dog Room

 If you are going to keep them in there for a long time, you should be sure to give the puppy exercise first.
 They will be happy to go to their bed and relax and drink water after a nice run or game of fetch.